 You may hesitate at first, as you might not want to admit that you’re struggling.
 However, keep in mind that asking for help is nothing to be ashamed of.
 In fact, everyone struggles with tough times occasionally.
-The reality is that family and friends would most likely consider it an honor to support and encourage you through such times.
+The reality is that family and friends would most likely consider it an honour to support and encourage you through such times.

 Ask a family member or friend for the support you need.
 Be authentic with your loved ones and let them know what’s going on.
-Perhaps you can meet with them for a visit a couple times a week for support and keep touch via email or text.
+Perhaps you can meet with them for a visit a couple of times a week for support and keep in touch via email or text.

 Get involved in an activity.
 It might feel daunting, but getting involved in a community activity may do you well.
 What is something that you enjoy doing?
 Maybe you’ve walked away from doing things you like.
 If so, it’s time to get back involved.
 You can begin a new hobby or interest like painting, golfing, hiking, etc.